Quick integration examples

 v2,v3, etc. - Deprecation notice: At least 6 months advance notice before deprecating endpoints

-- Parallel versions: Old and new versions will run simultaneously during deprecation period
+- Parallel versions: Old and new versions will run simultaneously during the deprecation period

 Example deprecated response: